-A student admitted on a provisional basis is prohibited from working as a Graduate Teaching Assistant or Graduate Assistant-Other.
-However, they may work as a Graduate Research Assistant or as a grader for one semester.
+A student admitted on a provisional basis is prohibited from working as a teaching assistant.
+However, they may work as a research assistant or a grader for one semester.
+To hire a provisional student, departments must submit an official letter to the Graduate School requesting permission.